artikcloud/sample-iot-MonitorFlameTemp/README.md

 More about SAMI
 ---------------

-If you are not familiar with SAMI, we have extensive documentation at http://developer.samsungsami.io
+If you are not familiar with ARTIK Cloud, we have extensive documentation at https://developer.artik.cloud/documentation

-The full SAMI API specification with examples can be found at http://developer.samsungsami.io/sami/api-spec.html
+The full ARTIK Cloud API specification can be found at https://developer-dev.artik.cloud/documentation/api-reference/

-Peek into advanced sample applications at https://developer.samsungsami.io/sami/samples/
+Check out advanced sample applications at https://developer.artik.cloud/documentation/samples/

-To create and manage your services and devices on SAMI, visit developer portal at http://devportal.samsungsami.io
+To create and manage your services and devices on ARTIK Cloud, create an account at https://developer.artik.cloud

+Also see the ARTIK Cloud blog for tutorials, updates, and more: http://artik.io/blog/cloud

 License and Copyright
 ---------------------

 Licensed under the Apache License.
-See LICENSE.
+See [LICENSE](https://github.com/artikcloud/sample-iot-MonitorFlameTemp/blob/master/LICENSE).

-Copyright (c) 2015 Samsung Electronics Co., Ltd.
+Copyright (c) 2016 Samsung Electronics Co., Ltd.